tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * An histogram is not a bar graph; frequency values in histogram bars are determined by the area (length times width) of the bar, not by the height of the bar.
 Histograms deal with the frequency of values associated with *ranges* of numbers or *bins* rather than a single data point.

 * Without manually setting the `bins` parameter for a histogram, the plot defaults to `10` bars between the minimum and maximum data points provided.
 Sometimes this creates ranges deviating from what is being simulated.
-Therefore, manually setting the `bins` parameter ensures that the histogram properly represents the edges of each bin, in this case, bin edges of `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10`.
+Therefore, manually setting the `bins` parameter ensures that the histogram accurately represents the edges of each bin, in this case, bin edges of `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10`.

   ![coin-flip-5-simulations-bins](Images/coin-flip-5-simulations-bins.png)